johnalison/obsidian-notes/Journal/January 2025/30 January 2025 Thursday.md

 - Discussion re:nJets and ttbar

 # Taught
 - Paradoxes...
-Understand twin paradox much better this year
+Understand twin paradox much better this year!

 # Stats Chat
 - Discussion about how to properly compute the null